sagemath/sagewiki_to_gh-2022-10-10/days3.md

 == Registration ==
  * To register, first, add your name [:days3/reglist:here], and also make sure to register at the [https://www.ipam.ucla.edu/elements/choose.aspx?pc=sage2007 IPAM site].
- * Here are some about [:days3/traveldetails: travel, hotel, etc,]  and [http://www.ipam.ucla.edu/programs/sage2007/hotelinfosage2007.html here] are some specifics about the hotel at the IPAM site.
+ * Here is some information about [:days3/traveldetails: travel, hotel, etc,]  and [http://www.ipam.ucla.edu/programs/sage2007/hotelinfosage2007.html here] are some specifics about the hotel at the IPAM site.
 If you would like to share a hotel room with another SD3 participant please leave your contact info here: [:days3/roommates:Roommate Matching].

 == Planned schedule ==